Sky Base Gallery

 What is Sky Base?

 Sky Base is special resourced provision for pupils with complex communication needs (CCN).
-Essentially, we are a special needs unit within a mainstream school that has space for up to 14 pupils with complex communication needs.
+We are a special needs unit within a mainstream school that has space for up to 14 pupils with complex communication needs.
+Sky Base has one full-time lead teacher (who is a trained SENCO) and an experienced part-time teacher.
+There is also a strong team of experienced teaching assistants including one HLTA.
+Mrs Shanks, the SENCO has oversight for the Base.

 Which pupils can attend Sky Base?